Data Analysis For Product Managers: The Complete Guide13 min read

 Cohort analysis groups users based on shared characteristics, like sign-up date or feature usage, and tracks their behavior over time.

-By using cohort analysis, product managers can identify which user segments are most loyal and what factors contribute to their continued engagement.
+By using cohort analysis, product managers can identify which user segments are the most loyal and what factors contribute to their continued engagement.
 This information is crucial for developing targeted strategies to improve user retention.

 Customer feedback analysis to monitor user sentiment